NansPellicari/UE4-TPL-CppWithTestEnv/README.md

 #### 3.4.1.
 Filter for UE4 build

-For this build is really important to filter, otherwise it will run all Unreal Engine's tests, which is A LOT!
+For this build it is really important to filter, otherwise it will run all Unreal Engine's tests, which is A LOT!
 You can add any filters you need as if:

 ```powershell